Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ##  **Start Smart Agent independently (Optional)**

-   If you want to scale out SSM cluster while keeping SSM service active, you can run the following command on Smart Server to start more Agents.
+   If you want to scale out SSM cluster while keeping SSM service active, you can run the following command on any node to start more Agents.

    `./bin/start-agent.sh [--host $hostname --config $config_dir --debug]`